| The

 aneurysms and is rapidly gaining popularity as an alternative

-The success of endovascular procedures depends on the
+approach to surgical clipping in selected cases.
+Requirements: The success of endovascular procedures depends on the

 catheter, guide wire and embolization material; technical equipment of